RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Peter_Pomerantsev_Reddit_202507A.md

 &nbsp;

 Streisand effect isn't being *avoided*, it is being actively *exploited*.
+People keep thinking they are *winning* when all this is scriped Surkovian screenplay for social media consumers.

 &nbsp;